 CTA used for making a sale

 Imagine that some users already know about your products, follow you on social media, and read your emails.
 These warm contacts can become your customers if they see and follow your CTA.
-In such case, the CTA should be as clear as possible and focus on completing a purchase.
+In this case, the CTA should be as clear as possible and focus on completing a purchase.
 Such buttons are usually placed on product landing pages, in wishlists, carts, or on promotional pages dedicated to a sale or some other deal.

 For instance, ASOS use a bright green purchase-stimulating button on their product pages.